-This encoding combines the UTF-8 and UTF-16 encodings.
-When UTF is used for an output port, characters will be encoded using the UTF-8 encoding.
-The first character, if there is one, is prefixed with a UTF-8 BOM (the three byte sequence EF BB BF in hexadecimal).
-When UTF is used for an input port, the character encoding depends on the first few bytes.
+UTF-fallback-ASCII / UTF-fallback-ISO-8859-1 / UTF-fallback-UTF-16 / UTF-fallback-UTF-16LE / UTF-fallback-UTF-16BE if there is one, is prefixed with a UTF-8 BOM (the three byte sequence EF BB BF in hexadecimal).
+When one of these character encodings is used for an input port, the character encoding depends on the first few bytes.
 If the first bytes of the stream are a UTF-16LE BOM (FF FE in hexadecimal), or a UTF-16BE BOM (FE FF in hexadecimal), or a UTF-8 BOM (EF BB BF in hexadecimal), then the BOM is discarded and the remaining bytes of the stream are decoded using the corresponding character encoding.
-If a BOM is not present, then the stream is decoded using the UTF-8 encoding.
-Note that this character encoding for input will correctly handle streams produced using the encodings UTF, UTF-8, UTF-16, ASCII, and if an explicit BOM is output, the encodings UTF-16LE, and UTF-16BE.
+If a BOM is not present, then the stream is decoded using the fallback encoding specified.
+The encoding UTF is a synonym for UTF-fallback-UTF-8.
+Note that the UTF character encoding for input will correctly handle streams produced using the encodings UTF, UTF-8, UTF-16, ASCII, and if an explicit BOM is output, the encodings UTF-16LE, and UTF-16BE.